Skip to Main Content

 2. Surface Reflectivity

-As might be expected, the “Geometry Independent” section implies that relatively flat and diffuse surfaces do not necessarily require specific lighting, but rather any light technique may be effective, provided it meets all the other criteria necessary, such as working distance, access, brightness, and projected pattern, for example.
+As might be expected, the “Geometry Independent” section implies that relatively flat and diffuse surfaces do not necessarily require specific lighting, but rather any light technique may be effective, provided it meets all the other criteria necessary, such as working distance, access, brightness, and projected pattern, for example – and produces the necessary feature-appropriate image contrast needed for the inspection.

 image096